OData Connection Manager

 Click the New… button in the OData Source Editor

-Right-click Connection Managers folder in the Solution Explorer and click New Connection Manager.
+Right-click the Connection Managers folder in Solution Explorer, and then click New Connection Manager.
 Select ODATA for Connection manager type.

 The OData Connection Manager supports two modes of authentication.

-There are multiple ways to externalize/parameterize the username and password values.
-The two primary ways of doing this in SQL Server 2012 Integration Services (SSIS) are by using parameters, or by setting the connection manager properties directly when you run the package using SQL Server Management Studio.
+There are several ways to parameterize the username and password values or to store them outside the package.
+For example, you can do this by using parameters, or by setting the connection manager properties directly when you run the package using SQL Server Management Studio.

-The following list describes some of the OData Connection Manager properties that you may want to change.
+The following list describes the properties of the OData Connection Manager.

 URL to the service document.